godwinrayanc/YOLOv1-Pytorch/README.md

 ## 1 What is YOLO?

-YOLO means You Only Look Once, an unified object detection method that was proposed in [2].
-Yolo uses a unique problem formation.
+You Only Look Once: an unified object detection method that was proposed in [2].
+YOLO uses a unique problem formation.
 Instead of proposing many possible regions of interest, YOLO splits an image into SxS grid (called cells) as in Fig. 1.
 At each cell the network output B bounding boxes.
 Although implicitly assuming there is only one class of object that is centered in each cell, it reduces the computation complexity greatly.
 Furthermore, to facilitate the training, bounding box coordinates are represented by their center point's coordinate $(x,y)$, and the width $w$ and height $h$, all of which are relative to the cell's width and height.
-This means if the image is resized (not scaled), these coordinates will remain the same.
+This means if the image is resized (streched and the resolution changed, not scaled but keeping the resolution the same), these coordinates will remain the same.

 ![](https://i.imgur.com/VuUAwKP.png)

 *Figure 1.
 Yolo splits image to cells*

 ### 1.1 Loss Function